sanfinity-Iot/openremote/Developer-Guide:-Docker-compose-profiles.md

 * `../client` - Maps the manager GWT client into the Manager service

 ## Full Stack Development / Running Tests (dev-testing.yml)
-This is for running tests or doing development work on the Manager (in an IDE) as well as the UI (i.e. Front end apps and/or components and/or Keycloak themes); starts the Keycloak and PostgreSQL services, see the [Working on the Manager] (./Developer-Guide%3A-Working-on-the-Manager) guide for running the Manager in an IDE.
+This is for running tests or doing development work on the Manager (in an IDE) as well as the UI (i.e. Front end apps and/or components and/or Keycloak themes); starts the Keycloak and PostgreSQL services, see the [[Setting up an IDE|Developer Guide: Setting up an IDE]] guide for running the Manager in an IDE.

 ### Exposed Services
 * Keycloak: http://localhost:8081/auth